InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

 application has improved it over time, thanks to its open collaborative development methodology.

-Almost 6 years later, we can assure that free, open source sofwtare (OSS) projects have succed in the IT development ecosystem.
+Almost 6 years later, we can assure that free, open source software (OSS) projects have succeed in the IT development ecosystem.
 We can see companies adopting OSS technologies and people contributing to OSS from different companies and even during their spare time.

 How has OSS reached the level of innovation we have nowadays?
-How has it reached the market acceptance we see nowdays?
+How has it reached the market acceptance we see nowadays?
 How has it engaged so many people and organizations to contribute to it?

 It’s a teamwork effort and quoting John Wooden (former UCLA Bruins